Sapienza-Technology/Robotic-Arm/rob_arm_ws/src/arm_main_pkg/source/docker_setup.rst

     export ROS_HOSTNAME=192.168.61.5
     export ROS_MASTER_URI=http://192.168.61.5:11311

-save the file, close the container bash and reopen it. \\
-Now, the container is ready to run roscore and the other ROS nodes.
+save the file, close the container bash and reopen it. \n Now, the container is ready to run roscore and the other ROS nodes.